MaskeV/Hackera/README.md

 WWe have used:
 1) Gemini API - To integrate ai in our project
-2) Firebas - To authenticate users (Partially working)
+2) Firebase - To authenticate users (Partially working)
 3) Vertex AI - To give context to AI chatbot

 Steps to follow: